Shao-Group/scallop-umi-test/README.md

 **Important Notice**: Tools are not downloaded automatically.
 Users need to separately download and link all necessary tools to the folder `programs` before running scripts.
-Please follow the instructions in Step 1 Download Tools to download all necessary tools.
+Please follow the instructions in Step 1 Download Tools to download and link all necessary tools.

-# Step 1 : Download Tools
+# Step 1 : Download and Link Tools

-Our experiments involve the following ten tools:
+Our experiments involve the following ten tools.
+\*Note\*: Tools are not downloaded automatically.
+Users need to separately download all neccessary tools and link them to the folder `programs` before running any scripts.

 Tool | Version | Description
 ------------ | ------------ | ------------